 Twitter is a fast-paced network that allows users to share information instantaneously –– in 140 characters or less.

-With 328 million monthly users, and 36 percent of 18-29 year olds using this platform, it can seem like the next best way to reach potential students.
-Take into consideration however, that nearly 79% of Twitter accounts are located outside of the United States.
+With 328 million monthly users, and 36 percent of 18-29-year-olds using this platform, it can seem like the next best way to reach potential students.
+However, consider that nearly 79% of Twitter accounts are located outside of the United States.
 If this doesn’t affect your digital marketing strategy, then Twitter can still be a lucrative platform.
 Just remember that the most important aspect of marketing on Twitter is the hashtag.
 Don’t know how to find the best hashtags to get your content seen by your targeted audience?
 Try TrendsMap or Keyhole for real-time tracking by industry and locale.

 Snapchat has led the way in “temporary” social media, allowing users to share content that can only be seen for 24 hours at most.

 This social media is only available through a mobile app and boasts roughly 166 million daily users.
-If you don’t believe Snapchat is worth your university’s time, consider the fact that 56 percent of 18–29 year olds use Snapchat daily.
+If you don’t believe Snapchat is worth your university’s time, consider the fact that 56 percent of 18–29-year-olds use Snapchat daily.
 This app is designed for tech-savvy and content-hungry users.
 In other words, Snapchat is the perfect application to reach millennials, especially for universities looking to share a different side of their campus and boost interest in their brand.
-If you’re looking to learn more about Snapchat marketing, check out these 7 Snapchat Accounts Every Marketer Should Follow.
+If you’re looking to learn more about using social media to drive university branding check out this post.

 This Facebook-owned, social media platform has doubled its user base to 700 million monthly active users in just two years.

 How did they do it?
 By creating a Snapchat clone all their own.
-Instagram is hugely popular among younger generations, with 59% of 18-29 year olds using the app.
-In order to grab their attention, Instagram created similar features for their stories, like filters and stickers, but implemented it in their own unique way.
+Instagram is hugely popular among younger generations, with 59% of 18-29-year-olds using the app.
+To grab their attention, Instagram created similar features for their stories, like filters and stickers, but implemented them in their own unique way.
 Thanks to a social media-savvy audience and visual platform, Instagram Stories has become an integral part of this social media app.
-Along with announcing its one year anniversary, Instagram Stories now has 250 million daily users (Stories alone is surpassing Snapchat’s 166 million daily users).
+Along with announcing its first anniversary, Instagram Stories now has 250 million daily users (Stories alone is surpassing Snapchat’s 166 million daily users).
 Want to capture more student leads using Instagram Stories?
 Check out this article.